mmattel/ownCloud-doc-nginx-setup/README.md

 Install a Asciidoctor preview plugin like `Asciidoctor.js Live Preview` for your browser, open `nginx_configuration.adoc` click "Raw" to see the rendered documentation

+Some additional / helpful info regarding nginx and ownCloud added